starcitizen-lug/lug-helper/README.md

 - `Update/Re-install RSI Launcher`
   - Re-install the latest version of the RSI Launcher

-- `Display Helper and Star Citizen directories`
+- `Display Helper & Star Citizen directories and files`
   - Show all the directories currently in use by both the Helper and Star Citizen

 - `Reset Helper configs`